 Before the Crisis of the Third Century most cities in the Roman Empire did not have walls, dried fruit from Syria could be bought in Britain and copper from Cornwall was traded in Egypt!
-To finish our series we offer the last emperor of the Crisis from the final and short dynasty, Carinus.
 Carinus was in his early thirties when he was made Caesar by Carus, his father, in A.D.
 282. More competent than his brother, Numerian, he quelled disturbances in Gaul & Germania.
 He returned to Rome in charge of the West while his father and brother went to war in the East in A.D.
 283. Bias sources have him marrying then divorcing nine women, forcing others into affairs and murdering people he deemed disrespectful.
 Regardless, he never saw Carus or Numerian again but in their place returned Diocletian at the head of the victorious eastern army.
 In July A.D.
 285 they met at the Battle of the Margus River (the modern Morava River) in Moesia.
 Legends state Carinus was winning when he was betrayed and stabbed in the back for forcing himself on that person’s wife.
 Some name them as his Praetorian Prefect and joint Consul, Aristobulus, which appears to have some truth as Diocletian kept Aristobulus in service and later made him governor of multiple provinces.
 So maybe some of those rumours were right!
 But judging by the two year run of coins for his wife, Magnia Urbica, the marrying rumour isn’t.
 This ended what we call ‘The Crisis of the Third Century’ as Diocletian stabilised the Roman Empire with the Tetrarchy system.
 We offer you Antoninianus of Carinus, the last emperor of the Crisis, in Very Fine Condition with a variety of reverses.
 After his death what we call a ‘Damnatio Memoriae’ was enacted, Diocletian destroyed his inscriptions and coins, trying to wipe him from the record.
 This means he is Scarce and a difficult coin to find.
-Don’t miss out on this last emperor from our series.
+Don’t miss out on your chance to get one of these coins!

 From medieval times the Templar Knight or better known as the Knight Templar was both famous and infamous, depending on which side of the sword you were on.
 They have been honoured by a rather beautiful 10 Francs issued by the Democratic Republic of the Congo in 2010.
 It is part of their Warriors of the World Series.
 However we must warn or delight you, whichever side of the sword… although it looks like a beautiful silver crown in Choice Proof condition, it is actually a beautiful silver plated crown in Choice Proof condition.
 But I am sure your friends won’t know the difference when you show it to them.
 All they will know is that it is a beautiful coin.